-This protocol is intended to be a general outline only.
-The physician reserves the right to either advance or delay this protocol as deemed necessary.
-If so, this should be done by direct communication with the therapist, or in writing on the therapy referral form given to the patient on the day of surgery.
+This protocol is intended to be a general guideline.
+The physician staff may advance, delay, or alter this protocol based on individual patient status.
+If so, this should be done by direct communication with the therapist, or in writing on the therapy referral form provided to the patient or therapist.

-Frequency: Patient to be seen daily for 5 days following procedure (including once over weekend if needed)
+Week 1: Patient to be seen the day after the manipulation and daily for the first 5 days following procedure (including Saturday if this falls over a weekend).

-- Patient to be NWB for first 24 – 48 hrs (due to femoral nerve block)
+- Patient to be TTWB with crutches for first 24 to 48 hours (due to femoral nerve block)

-- Ice several times a day for pain and inflammation control
+- Patient may use cryotherapy several times a day for pain and inflammation control

-- Use ERMI Flexionator in clinic; obtain one for home if helpful
+- ERMI Flexionator in clinic where available; obtain rental unit for home use if helpful

-- Focus on regaining full PROM as soon as possible with aggressive PROM and HEP stretching.
-Emphasize HEP compliance and proper use of pain medication.
+- Focus on regaining full PROM as soon as possible with aggressive PROM, AAROM, manual therapy, and joint mobilization

 - Stationary bike immediately for ROM (no resistance)

-Frequency: Patient to be seen 3-4x/week until Week 4 or until ROM goals have been achieved, then 1-2x / week until all functional goals have been achieved.
+Weeks 2 and Beyond: Patient to be seen 3-4x/week until Week 4 or until ROM goals have been achieved, then 1-2x /week until all functional goals have been achieved.

 - Progress resisted strengthening: elastic bands, weights, machines, etc.